 It can be helpful to spend a bit of time thinking about what you were most looking forward to about university.

-- Was it the chance to meet like minded people?
+- Was it the chance to have new experiences?

-Once you have worked out what is important to you, and have identified some opportunities, try to map out what you can still do.
-For example, whilst going to a nightclub might be unlikely, can you still enjoy a night in with flatmates or a trip to a pub?
-Can you still enjoy being part of a sports club even though training sessions might be different?
-Try to make a plan of action, so you aren’t relying on chance.
-Taking control of making your social life happen will help you to feel more positive.
+However, once you have worked out what is important to you, try to think about what you can still do.
+For example, if nightclubs are unable to open again, you may still enjoy a night in with flatmates or a trip to a pub?
+Can you still enjoy being part of a sports club?